2009 Procurement Review: Statutes, Regulations, Executive Orders

 contracts and subcontracts for the acquisition of COTS

+items.
 Effective December 28, the Under

 Secretary of Defense (Acquisition, Technology, and

-Logistics) is waiving
+Logistics) is waived

 the limitation of 10 U.S.C.
 2534 (which limits DoD